Locations:

 How is hyperoxaluria treated?

-The goal of treatment is to lower the level of oxalate in the body and prevent calcium oxalate crystals from forming in the kidneys and other body tissues.
-Certain treatments are recommended for primary hyperoxaluria (PH) and for secondary hyperoxaluria (SH).
-These treatments include:
+The goal of treatment is to lower the level of oxalate in your body and prevent calcium oxalate crystals from forming in your kidneys and other body tissues.
+Treatments could involve medication, lifestyle and dietary changes, and managing kidney stones.
+Your healthcare provider will recommend the best treatment based on the type of hyperoxaluria you have, your symptoms and how severe your condition is.

-• For patients with PH, medications options include a prescription dose of vitamin B-6 (pyridoxine) to reduce the oxalate level; also thiazide diuretics for a specific subtype of PH.
+• For people with primary hyperoxaluria, medication options include a prescription dose of vitamin B6 (pyridoxine) to reduce oxalate levels.
+Thiazide diuretics are an option for people with a specific subtype of PH.

-• For patients with either PH or SH, medication options include oral doses of potassium citrate or the combination of orthophosphate and magnesium to prevent calcium oxalate crystals from forming.
+• For people with any type of hyperoxaluria, medication options include oral doses of potassium citrate or the combination of orthophosphate and magnesium to prevent calcium oxalate crystals from forming.

-If hyperoxaluria is severe, your kidneys may stop working.
-When this happens, kidney dialysis or organ transplantation (kidney or liver-kidney combination transplant) will be needed.
+If hyperoxaluria becomes severe, your kidneys may not work as well.
+If this happens, kidney dialysis can help.
+If you have primary hyperoxaluria, organ transplantation (kidney, liver or both) may be necessary.
 The type of transplant depends on the specific type of primary hyperoxaluria.
-There is limited data on the role of transplant for patients with secondary hyperoxaluria.
-Your doctor will discuss all treatment options with you.

 Prevention